-(Hebrews 12:28) Therefore let us be grateful for receiving a kingdom that cannot be shaken, and thus let us offer to God acceptable worship, with reverence and awe,
+(Hebrews 12:28) Therefore, since we are receiving a kingdom that cannot be shaken, let us be thankful, and so worship God acceptably with reverence and awe,

 In contrast to life in the Promised Land, those who trust in Jesus Christ receive a kingdom that Jesus said, "is not of this world."
 When we consider what it means to live in "this world," we have even more reason to give thanks to Jesus Christ for all He has done for us.
 Moreover, we have good reasons to love God and worship God through Christ in ways acceptable to God.
 We should come to God with respect for His holiness and in true amazement that He loves us and saves us from our sins and sins' eternal consequences.
 Understanding this about God should move us to love Him more and more, and move us to want to do everything He says to bring happiness to Him and others.